Tuesday, January 29, 2013

 In "A Pair of Red Clogs", by Masako Matsuno, young Mako receives a new pair of red clogs.
 She delights in the way they sound when she walks and runs.
 She enjoys remarks made by others about how beautiful they are.
 But after playing the Weather Telling game with a couple of friends, her clogs cracked; they were no longer new.
 Mako sets out to trick her mother into buying her new shoes, but learns an important lesson in honesty, instead.

-1. For the language arts lesson, I created a Storytelling Bag and put various things in the bag and Tyler had to come up with a story.
-He enjoyed this and wanted to gather new things after each story ended.
+1. For the language arts lesson, I created a Storytelling Bag and put various things in the bag and T had to come up with a story.

 2. Eating their lunch on the floor